It takes a village...

-Promoting a collegial and strong bench and bar is what The Advocates’ Society does – and mentoring is one way by which we do it.
-Each year TAS offers members a variety of ways to seek advice and support in our adversarial and challenging profession, through both group mentoring events and one-to-one connections via our online Mentoring Portal.
+Promoting a collegial and strong bench and bar is at the heart of The Advocates’ Society, and mentoring is a key piece of our work to support the profession.
+Each year TAS offers members a variety of ways to seek advice and support, through group mentoring events and one-to-one connections via our new online Mentoring Portal.

 Mentors and Mentees Connect on the NEW TAS Mentoring Portal

-The Advocates’ Society is proud to announce a new mentoring program exclusively for TAS members.
-The program launched in January 2023 and will be hosted on Mentorship Rocket.
+The Advocates’ Society launched a new mentoring program exclusively for TAS members in January 2023.
+The program is hosted on Mentorship Rocket, a Canadian platform that supports micro-mentoring sessions.
 At this time, the program platform is only available in English, but we are working with Mentorship Rocket to build out a fully bilingual (French) site to launch later in 2023.

-We know isolation has become a significant issue for junior counsel since 2020, so a key goal of this new mentoring program is to create a simple way for members to feel more connected to their professional community and obtain some career advice from more senior members of the bar.
+We know isolation has become a significant issue for junior counsel since 2020, so a key goal of this new mentoring program is to create a simple way for new and less experienced members to feel more connected to their professional community, and obtain some career advice from more senior members of the bar.
 This program model is convenient, efficient and effective:

 · No long-term commitments.